jmikola/geojson/USAGE.md

 ### JSON Serialization

-Each class in the library implements PHP 5.4's [JsonSerializable](http://php.net/manual/en/class.jsonserializable.php) interface, which allows objects to be passed directly to `json_encode()`.
+Each class in the library implements the [JsonSerializable](http://php.net/manual/en/class.jsonserializable.php) interface, which allows objects to be passed directly to `json_encode()`.